FerriteGiant/personal-site/content/projects/dive-comp-teardown-versa-pro.md

 ##### Pressure Sensor

 The pressure sensor was giving bad readings according to the error the computer showed.
-Since the computer is from circa 2003, the manufacturer doesn't service this model anymore, so no point is being non-destructive.
+Since the computer is from circa 2003, the manufacturer doesn't service this model anymore, so no point in being non-destructive.

 This is tiny module underneath the black protective goop inside the pressure sensor.
-It measures 1.5mm x 1.5mm.
+It measures 1.5mm x 1.5mm x 0.9mm.

 <br />
 <img src="/projects/dive-comp-teardown-versa-pro/sensor-0.jpg" alt=""  style="width:500px" class="img-responsive"/>